-Underwriting risk is the risk of loss on underwriting activity caused by an adverse change in the value of liabilities arising from inappropriate insurance pricing, inadequate claims reserving assumptions as well as unforeseen fluctuations in the timing, frequency and severity of insured events relative to the expectations at the time of underwriting.
+Life underwriting risk is the risk of loss on underwriting activity caused by an adverse change in the value of liabilities arising from inappropriate insurance pricing, inadequate claims reserving assumptions as well as unforeseen fluctuations in the timing, frequency and severity of insured events relative to the expectations at the time of underwriting.
 The risk excludes operational risk arising from internal processes in the writing of insurance business or settling of claims.

-Life insurance risk at AIPL arises through its exposure to worse than anticipated operating experience on factors such as persistency levels (customers lapsing or surrendering their policies) and expense risk (the amount it costs us to administer policies).
+Life underwriting risk for AIPL arises through its exposure to worse than anticipated operating experience on factors such as persistency levels (customers lapsing or surrendering their policies) and expense risk (the amount it costs us to administer policies).

-AIPL is exposed to persistency (lapse) and expense risk through its unit-linked insurance business.
+AIPL is exposed to persistency (lapse) and expense risk in the unit-linked pensions business.

-AIPL follows the Solvency II Standard Formula SCR methodology, including its standard stresses, to measure its exposure to persistency risk.
+AIPL follows the Solvency II Standard Formula SCR methodology, including its standard stresses, to measure its exposure to life underwriting risk.
 A high-level analysis of actual experience against expected experience is conducted to support ongoing monitoring of the appropriateness of lapse risk assumptions.

-Life underwriting risk SCR before diversification and tax at 31 December 2019 is disclosed in section E.2.2.
+Life underwriting risk SCR before diversification and tax at 31 December 2020 is disclosed in section E.2.2.